Athletic Bilbao 0-3 Real Madrid: Kaka & Cristiano Ronaldo Ease Los Blancos Past Basques Ahead Of Next Week's El Clasico

 Athletic Bilbao were in need to find something extra before half-time and they came close after a quick break away when Gaizka Toquero pulled wide and crossed for Llorente.
 The ball fell for Gurpegi bursting forward but his shot whistled past the upright.

 The home-side began the second-half as they had the first with positivity.
-David Lopez, a half-time substitute, delivered a precise free-kick and Bilbao should have leveled through Llorente’s header but it was straight at Casillas.
+David Lopez, a half-time substitute, delivered a precise free-kick and Bilbao should have levelled through Llorente’s header but it was straight at Casillas.

 Los Leones undone their encouraging start to the half when Xabier Castillo needlessly barged into Di Maria in the penalty area giving away a second penalty.